-From commercial to residential, no other structurally insulated panels system offers a more do-it-yourself friendly process than RAY-CORE.
-With super lightweight panels and easy instructions, if you can pick up a hammer, then you can tackle the most difficult projects and use RAY-CORE SIPs.
-See the Do-It-Yourself Installation Guide.
+From residential to commercial, no other structurally insulated panels system offers a more do-it-yourself friendly process than RAY-CORE.
+With super lightweight panels, standard framing practices, and easy instructions, if you can frame a wall or roof, then you can tackle the most difficult projects and use RAY-CORE SIPs.
+See the Do It Yourself Installation Guide

 Where Can I Use RAY-CORE Panels?